batman97/TicTacToeCpu/README.md

 # TicTacToeCpu
-This is s single player tic tac toe game.
+This is a single player tic tac toe game.